douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 ##### 4. Event-Driven Programming: Web Applications

 -   **Example**: Node.js, a popular choice for building web servers, employs an event-driven model.
-It\'s highly effective for handling multiple simultaneous connections, making it ideal for real-time applications like chat apps or live updates.
+It's highly effective for handling multiple simultaneous connections, making it ideal for real-time applications like chat apps or live updates.

 -   **Analysis**: The non-blocking, asynchronous nature of event-driven programming allows Node.js to handle a high volume of concurrent client requests efficiently.
 This model excels in scenarios where the system needs to respond to a multitude of asynchronous events.